-Argo Seguros is authorized to operate as a licensed insurer domiciled in Brazil by the Superintendência de Seguros Privados, ("SUSEP") per Ordinance No 4.316.
+Argo Seguros is authorized to operate as a licensed insurer domiciled in Brazil by the Superintendência de Seguros Privados, ("SUSEP") per Ordinance no 4.316 issued in 2011.
 Argo Seguros is regulated as a domestic insurer by SUSEP and subject to Brazil's laws and regulations relating to insurance and solvency requirements.
 When payable, dividends from Argo Seguros will be subject to applicable laws and regulations in Brazil.

-In April 2014, Argo Re Ltd. was registered by the SUSEP as an admitted reinsurer in Brazil, and established its representative office, Argo Re Escritório de Representação no Brasil Ltda. ("Argo Re Escritorio") in Sao Paolo, Brazil.
-Argo Re Escritorio is focused on serving the domestic commercial reinsurance market.
-Argo Re Ltd. and Argo Re Escritorio are subject to Brazil's laws and regulations relating to business activities as an admitted reinsurer.
+In April 2014, Argo Re Ltd. was registered by the SUSEP as an admitted reinsurer in Brazil, and established its representative office, Argo Re Escritório de Representação no Brasil Ltda. ("Argo Re Escritório") in São Paulo, Brazil, per Ordinance no 5.795.
+Argo Re Escritório is focused on serving the domestic commercial reinsurance market.
+Argo Re Ltd. and Argo Re Escritório are subject to Brazil's laws and regulations relating to business activities as an admitted reinsurer.